abstractmachines/kubebuilder-controller/REPLICAS-UPDATE-DEPLOYMENT.md

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate."

 [https://kubernetes.io/docs/concepts/workloads/controllers/deployment/](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

-7. Note that once our CRD `guestbook` is up again and so